-Hollandaise is one of the most classic of sauces and is one of the most famous from the French kitchen.
-Buttery and tangy with a little lemon its perfect for most fish dishes, most vegetables and is particularly good on green and white asparagus.
+Hollandaise is one of the most classic sauces and is one of the most famous from the French kitchen.
+Buttery and tangy with a little lemon it’s perfect for most fish dishes, most vegetables and is particularly good on green and white asparagus.
 My favorite is Eggs Benedict.
-But I make this sauce relatively often because of it versatility and it will make almost anything you put it on an indulgence .
+But I make this sauce relatively often because of its versatility and it will make almost anything you put it on an indulgence.

 - 3 large egg yolks room temerature

 - 225 gr clarified butter see my notes

 - 2 tbsp lemon juice